USharma002/USharma002.github.io/content/posts/bagging-boosting.md

 For this, we need that $h_D \to \bar{h}$.

-Apply WLLN to classifiers: assume we have $m$ training sets $D_1, D_2, \dots, D_m$ drawn from $p^n$, train a classifier on each one, and average results:
+Apply WLLN to predictors: assume we have $m$ training sets $D_1, D_2, \dots, D_m$ drawn from $p^n$, train a predictor on each one, and average results:

 $$
 \hat{h} = \frac{1}{m} \sum_{i=1}^m h_{D_i} \to \bar{h} \qquad \text{as } m \to \infty.
 $$

-We refer to such an average of multiple classifiers as an ensemble of classifiers.
+We refer to such an average of multiple predictors as an ensemble of predictors.

 **Good news:** If $\hat{h}\rightarrow\bar{h}$ the variance component of the error must also vanish, i.e. $$\mathbb{E}_{x,D}\left[\left(h_D(x) - \bar{h}(x)\right)^2\right] \rightarrow 0 $$